The Epiphany of the Lord – Year A – 5 January 2020

 This is the central point addressed in the gospel of today.
 Accordingly, the visit of the

-the visit of the non-holy to the Holy.
+magi is the visit of the non-holy to the Holy.
 This feast shows that election by God

 was not just a privilege for the Jews but a hope for all.
 God broke down this barrier and